 head back and laugh at the sky.

-Addiction features prominently in these stories too… addiction to whatever can stop the consuming pain of a primal need unfulfilled, such that of a present father.
+Addiction features prominently in the musicals too… addiction to whatever can stop the consuming pain of a primal need going unfulfilled, such that of a present father.

 Or the pain of understanding there will always be knowledge that can’t be filled in… understanding you would have had to have received from the get-go or along the way.